albanpuech/risky-biscuits-project/README.md

   <img src="assets/img/TF-IDF.png" width="600">
 </p> -->

 We can make a few observations.
-The two **cold summer** climates, **Dfc** and **Dsc**, show a larger TF-IDF for the "light" adjective.
-On the opposite, the TF-IDF of the adjective "sweet" is larger than the one of the adjective "light" for two of the 3 climates that have **hot summers**, namely, **Cfa** and **Dfa**.
-This is consistent with our previous assumption that people living in locations with **warmer summers** seem to prefer strong, high ABV beers over light beers.
+The two **cold summer** climates, **Dfc** and **Dsc**, show a large **TF-IDF** for the "light" adjective.
+On the opposite, the **TF-IDF** of the adjective "sweet" is larger than the one of the adjective "light" for two of the 3 climates that have **hot summers**, namely, **Cfa** and **Dfa**.
+This is consistent with our previous assumption that people living in locations with **warmer summers** seem to prefer strong, high **ABV** beers over light beers.

-The words having the largest TF-IDF are very similar across the different climates.
-This makes sense because these are very commonly used adjectives to describe beverages, that are widely used amongst all english speakers.
+The words having the largest **TF-IDF** are very similar across different climates.
+This makes sense because these are very commonly used adjectives to describe beverages, that are widely used amongst all English speakers.

-There are a few words like "bitter", "sour", "smooth", "thin", "floral", "creamy" which TF-IDF varies much more across climates.
+There are a few words like "bitter", "sour", "smooth", "thin", "floral", and "creamy" which **TF-IDF** varies much more across climates.
 This can reveal what people from different climatic regions are looking for in beers, but could also just reflect cultural and linguistic differences across the different parts of the US.

 ### Review Polarity

-Another cultural difference that we could observe is the polarity and the subjectivity of the textual review.
-The polarity measures the positivity, negativity, or neutrality of sentiment in review.
+Another cultural difference that we could observe is the **polarity** and the **subjectivity** of the textual review.
+The **polarity** measures the positivity, negativity, or neutrality of sentiment in a review.
 The score ranges from -1 (very negative) to 1 (very positive).
-On the other hand, the subjectivity measures how subjective or opinionated the review is, and ranges from 0 (highly objective) to 1 (highly subjective).
+On the other hand, the **subjectivity** measures how subjective or opinionated the review is, and ranges from 0 (highly objective) to 1 (highly subjective).

-We plot the polarity distribution below:
+We plot the **polarity** distribution below:

 <p align="center">
   <br>